googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/frontend.md

 }
 ```

+{{% alert title="Note" color="info" %}}
-Note: Open Match does not guarantee persistent storage and hence should not be used as the authoritative source for Game Client Assignment information.
+Open Match does not guarantee persistent storage and hence should not be used as the authoritative source for Game Client Assignment information.
 Once the Assignment for a Ticket is fetched, the Game Frontent should (if necessary) persist this information in its own persistent storage for future lookup.
+{{% /alert %}}

 ### Deleting a Ticket